Question Mark Icon

 Walk early morning or evening

-Try to restrict exercising your dogs on hot days, going for walks early in the morning or evening when it is much cooler.
-Remember, a dog's paws are extremely sensitive and can burn easily walking on hot pavements and even sand.
+Be mindful of exercising your dogs on hot days, going for walks early in the morning or evening when it is much cooler.
+A dog's paws are extremely sensitive and can burn easily walking on hot pavements and even sand.

 Check for insect bites